Bay-Watershed Education and Training Program

 Each of the seven geographic areas has its own funding announcement that includes region-specific priorities, resources, funding availability information and deadlines:

 - The Request for Proposal for the Hawaii competition is available here.
 The deadline to apply was September 30, 2014.

 - The Request for Proposal for the New England competition is available here.
-The deadline to apply is October 31, 2014.
+The deadline to apply was October 31, 2014.

 - The Request for Proposal for the Gulf of Mexico competition is available here.
 The deadline to apply was October 24, 2014.

 Fit for Public Broadcasting: While the specific requirements of this program vary among the different regions in which it is offered, all regions emphasize environmental education, including teacher training.
 Public media stations' expertise in out-of-the-classroom learning and their strong ties within a community will be beneficial in applications for this program.
 Public broadcasting stations are eligible to apply directly to this program, but it may make more sense to collaborate with an environmental organization, local educational agency or state educational agency.